How does the system calculate PAYG on a non-ETP termination pay?

 Employees with earnings in the financial year

 A big component of a termination pay is calculating the employee’s ‘normal gross earnings’.
-Due to the varied nature of how employees are paid in KeyPay, we apply the average earnings method.
+Due to the varied nature of how employees are paid, we apply the average earnings method.
 Specifically, we calculate the employee’s average gross taxable earnings for the financial year to date over the number of pays they have received.

 If a user applies a different method, they can override the system calculated normal gross earnings.
 This will, in turn, automatically recalculate the PAYG for the termination pay.

 Using the example above, the system calculated normal gross earnings are $546.84.
 I, however, want to change the employee’s normal gross earnings to $750:

 Once saved, re-opening the context panel will display the updated calculations:

 If an employee has not been paid in the financial year, the normal gross earnings are determined differently to the average earnings method.
 In this scenario, we calculate the employee's hourly pay rate x their normal weekly hours x pay frequency.